ffouillet/RESTful_API_BileMo/README.md

     "client_id": "client_id given by the createClient command (see 1.
 How to create a client) ", "client_secret" : "client secret given by the createClient command (see 1.
 How to create a client)", "grant_type" : "password",
-    "username" : "demoUser (leaves it as is if yo use the demo user or set your own if you created a user)", "password" : "demoPassword (leaves it as is if yo use the demo user or set your own if you created a user)" }
+    "username" : "demoUser (leaves it as is if you use the demo user or set your own if you created a user)", "password" : "demoPassword (leaves it as is if you use the demo user or set your own if you created a user)" }

 ```